 Framing Therapeutic Opportunities in Tumor-activated Gametogenic Programs

-Angelique W. Whitehurst, Ph.D., is assistant professor in the department of pharmacology and Lineberger Comprehensive Cancer Center at the University of North Carolina at Chapel Hill.
+Angelique W. Whitehurst, PhD, is assistant professor of pharmacology at the Simmons Comprehensive Cancer Center, The University of Texas Southwestern Medical Center.

 Coupled Genetic and Functional Dissection of Chronic Lymphocytic Leukemia

-Catherine J. Wu, M.D., is assistant professor of medicine at Harvard Medical School and Dana-Farber Cancer Institute.
-She is staff physician at Brigham & Women’s Hospital and Dana-Farber Cancer Institute.
+Catherine J. Wu, MD, is assistant professor of medicine at Harvard Medical School and Dana-Farber Cancer Institute.
+She is staff physician at Brigham and Women’s Hospital and Dana-Farber Cancer Institute.